We love quick and straightforward yes or no answers here at UK PCB.

-The property market has been quite strong until recently.
+The property market has been quite strong until recently, leading to the question when will house prices fall.
 Some people feel that the property market has now reached its peak and that prices will remain the same or fall soon.
 This is difficult to predict, but here are some of the things causing instability and which may suggest prices may drop soon.

 When the UK public voted in June 2016 to leave the EU, there was widespread uncertainty about the impact of the vote on many areas of the UK including property.
 There were concerns that people may be reluctant to invest in the UK property market if the UK becomes an unpopular destination as a result of Brexit.
 The concerns here was that reduced investment and interest in the UK would cause property prices to fall.
 Some of the statistics show that Brexit has so far not had as much of an impact on house prices as was expected.
 For example, some research results published by City AM showed that:

 - It is the volume of house sales that has fallen, rather than house prices, with the number of houses sold falling from 155,000 in the first two months of 2016 to 132,000 in early 2017.

 - House price growth is likely to fall by the second half of 2017.

 - London will be hit the hardest with Londoners seeing the biggest reduction in house price growth than other regions of the UK.